 This city on a river is scenic with beautiful parks and cultural sights, including the colorful and slightly out-of-kilter antique wooden houses.
 Walk across the historic Old Town Bridge—a 17th-century iron structure—for photographs.
 You should also visit the impressive Nidarosdomen Cathedral, built over the grave of St. Olav, the King of Norway in the 11th century.

 The intimate city center is also great for shopping with independent boutiques, along with local cafés where you can warm up after the walk.

 In the late morning, you'll be transferred to the airport for a flight to Tromsø, the 'Gateway to the Arctic'.
-But the adventure doesn't stop here: You'll soon be picked up for an overnight stay in the wilderness, part of a custom-built Sami village (the indigenous people of the north).
+From here, you'll be picked up and transferred to Trapper's Farm, less than two hours outside of Tromsø, for a unique all-inclusive excursion in the great outdoors.

 Today, you will return to Tromsø and have the rest of the day to enjoy the city at your own pace.